Anushka-Chaudhary07/Netflix-Clone/README.md

 ## Technologies Used

-HTML5: For structuring the content.
+-HTML5 for structuring the content.
-CSS3: For styling the content, including Flexbox and Grid for layout.
+-CSS3 for styling the content, including Flexbox and Grid for layout.